cw: violence, blades, persecution, body control, body horror

 She moves up to the tag.
 Studies it.

-It’s a mix of Katakana and a strain of Persian, representing the dual nature of the Recyclers.
+It’s a mix of katakana and a strain of Persian, representing the dual nature of the Recyclers.
 She’s long ago downloaded both scripts into her OS, to keep tabs on what the Recyclers are up to, or at least what they want Andros to know they are up to.

 The paint is blood red.
 It’s mocking her.
 The shade doesn’t heat her, the way it would heat someone with flesh and walled in blood.
 It’s just a reminder of how she should feel, and doesn’t, which is the point.